bob-fornal/work-notes/Cloud/AWS/CSAA/Serverless-Overviews-from-a-Solution-Architect-Perspective.md

 * For global clients.
 * Requests are routed through the CloudFront Edge locations (improves latency).
-* The API Geteway still lives in only one region.
+* The API Gateway still lives in only one region.

 #### Regional